Surf Sports competitions are conducted by Surf Life Saving Australia, and events that may be held (depending on carnival organisers) are:

 The Cadet Program includes activities that focus on life saving (including water safety and patrol participation); leadership development (including development camps, Nipper support and committee representation); competition training; and the all important social evenings and time to enjoy the beach with friends.

-The program is coordinated by Stuart Munday who is also assisted by several other parents.
-Anybody wishing to join the Long Reef cadets should contact Stuart on [email protected].
+The program is coordinated by Tom Woods who is also assisted by several other parents.
+Anybody wishing to join the Long Reef Cadets should drop a line to admin@longreef.com.

 Rowing